The New England Journal of Medicine December 16, 2010

 Endpoint

-Composite of death from any cause or an unplanned hospitalization for major cardiovascular events
+Death from any cause or unplanned hospitalization for a major cardiovascular event

-Key result: CRT significantly reduced the risk of death and cardiovascular hospitalizations in patients with moderate to severe heart failure.
+Key result: CRT significantly reduced the risk of death from any cause and improved symptoms and quality of life compared to medical therapy alone.

 2009